NVIDIA/NeMo-Curator/docs/user-guide/index.rst

    Large, unlabeled text corpora often contain a variety of languages.
 NeMo Curator provides utilities to identify languages.

 :ref:`Text Cleaning <data-curator-text-cleaning>`
-   Many parts of the internet contained malformed or poorly formatted text.
+   Many parts of the Internet contained malformed or poorly formatted text.
 NeMo Curator can fix many of these issues with text.

 :ref:`GPU Accelerated Exact and Fuzzy Deduplication <data-curator-gpu-deduplication>` Both exact and fuzzy deduplication functionalities are supported in NeMo Curator and accelerated using RAPIDS cuDF.